Brush Mate Review

 It feels as though I’m being too negative which is unjust because I genuinely believe the Brush Mate to be brilliant!!
 They are well made, last an age and keep your oil-based paint brushes in amazing condition without the need to clean them.
 We are a two-man decorating team and I have 3 brush mates.
 One for white brushes, one for colours and a small one for my stain and varnish brushes.

 You’re looking at around £60 for the Brush Mate 20 and £20 for the smaller one.
-You can pick them up from almost any trade paint counter, or do what I did and go online to My Paintbrush and use discount code DF8 at the checkout.
+You can pick them up from almost any trade paint counter, or do what I did and go online to My Paintbrush.

 Brush Mate Review